Awarded In-House PR Team of the Year, PR Week

 ChedHER: The Myths of Home Buying Debunked

-Spokesperson for Chase Home Lending and expert on Millennial Homebuying, Keosha appeared on Cheddar TV on the floor of the New York Stock Exchange.
+In December 2018, spokesperson for Chase Home Lending and expert on Millennial Homebuying, Keosha appeared on Cheddar TV on the floor of the New York Stock Exchange.

 Featured Media coverage